 The easiest way to cover your new addition is to add them to an existing policy.
 Preferably, your own.
 The average monthly cost tends to be low, and most policies either cover your newborn immediately, or when the baby has been released from doctor's care.
 However, if you are presently covered on a non-compliant policy (limited benefit or temporary contract), you likely will not be able to add additional family members without submitting a new application.
 Since the policy will be medically-underwritten, benefits will not start immediately, and any new medical issues will be excluded from the new policy.
 (Medicaid and CHIP will cover pre-existing conditions)

 If you have recently enrolled in a Marketplace (Obamacare) policy from a state or federal Exchange, the birth of a child qualifies for a "Special Enrollment Period (SEP).
 Thus, regardless if the Open Enrollment period is current, or has already ended, you can purchase coverage without answering medical questions, qualify for a subsidy (if applicable), and have all pre-existing conditions covered.
 This includes medications, pending surgeries, diagnostic tests and well-check visits.
 Life-threatening juvenile illnesses are also covered, such as diabetes, cerebral palsy, sickle cell anemia, cystic fibrosis, cancer, AIDS, and epilepsy.
 The coronavirus (and variants) was covered two years ago and continues to be covered in 2022.

 Cost Of Adding A Newborn To Your Health Insurance Policy

 Often, the rate reduces, since the amount of the federal subsidy exceeds the cost of adding your new son or daughter.
 Examples from different areas are illustrated below.
-Monthly premiums are based on a married couple (both age 30) with household income of $40,000, adding a newborn to the policy.
+Monthly premiums are based on a married couple (both age 30) with household income of $75,000, adding a newborn to the policy.
 A popular Silver-tier plan is utilized.
-CHIP coverage may be required for newborn.
+CHIP/Medicaid coverage may be required for children.